Free shipping over $35

 Step 5: Keep it Smooth

-Once your panel is in place, grab your squeegee.
-Gently smooth from the center of the panel out toward each edge to remove any air bubbles.
-Pro tip: Go gentle and slow.
+Grab your squeegee and smooth from the center of the panel outward toward each edge to push out any air bubbles.
+Go slow and gentle.
 Too much pressure can scratch the print.

-Once your panel is in place, grab your squeegee.
-Gently smooth from the center of the panel out toward each edge to remove any air bubbles.
-Pro tip: Go gentle and slow.
+Grab your squeegee and smooth from the center of the panel outward toward each edge to push out any air bubbles.
+Go slow and gentle.
 Too much pressure can scratch the print.

 Step 6: Work in Small Segments